BobMorane22/connectx/wishlist.md

 - Add user configurations to save some parameters (i.e. window positioning, scaling, etc).
 - Add a sound player.
 - Add utf8 support inside the model.
-- Add animations for the Grid widget.
-Discs should fall smoothly (gravity feel).
 - In `cxgui`, add global GUI settings that can be reused across windows and widgets (spacing between widgets, fonts, etc).
 - Add functionnalities to allow for visually impaired people to play.